 - Dark brown material in the ear

 Ear mites infest your cat’s external ear canal.
+Symptoms can range in severity depending on the level of the infestation.
 They can affect one or both ears, and their presence often causes inflammation and intense itchiness.
 Cats affected by ear mites will scratch at their ears and shake their heads to attempt to relieve their discomfort, and you may notice that their ears droop.

 In severe cases, ear mites can lead to inflammation of the outer ear as well as the external ear canal.
 The cat’s ears may appear red and inflamed, and you may notice pus or a dark material resembling coffee grounds in your cat’s ear canal.
 Ear mites can also lead to torn eardrums.

 Ear mites are contagious, typically spreading from one infected animal to another.
 As mites can also infest dogs and wild animals, there are plenty of opportunities for your cat to come into contact with mites daily, particularly if your cat goes outside or has spent time in an animal shelter.

 Cats can also catch mites from contaminated surfaces, like bedding and grooming tools, and environments like boarding facilities.